Vnay12/Java_Basics_DSA/00_Overview/Overview.md

 ![alt text](image-6.png)

 B) Linking
-- Three steps ok Linking
+- Three steps of Linking

 i) Verification
 - it checks the bytecode is safe and valid